tibbben/geospatial-visualization/syllabus.md

 >  Assignments:

 -   Choose one theme in *Cartography* (Field 2018) and create a two slide presentation for the next class meeting.
--   Complete installation of software if not yet done.
+-   Identify GIS platform of choice and complete installation of software if not yet done.
 -   Choose a subject for the final project and design a file system for the project.
 -   Be ready to present on chosen subject in the next class meeting.